Purple named in Gartner® Magic Quadrant™ for Indoor Location Services Download your copy!

 2020’s so far

-During the Covid pandemic, the understanding of patient experiences went out the window, similarly, with reviews for other industries, the world became a different place.
+During the Covid pandemic the world became a different place.
 Overwhelmed hospitals and medical practices were left with no choice but to try and find ways to better manage the influx of patients and their expectations.